 As far as the findings and interpretations of the study go, they were all differentiated as well as easily identified.
 Overall, after conducting this study, the researchers did have their questions answered.
 They found that infants that were breast fed had a slightly higher cognitive developmental level compared to infants that were fed with soy formula or milk formula.
 They also determined that there was not a significant difference in test scores of the milk fed infants compared to the soy fed infants, which was originally expected.
 As far as the limitations to this study go, there were several.
 The infants had to have been recruited between ages 1 and 2 months.
 The women’s pregnancies had to be uncomplicated with no medical diagnoses such as diabetes or preeclampsia.
 The woman could not have been on any medications known to affect the fetal or infant growth and development.
 The women could not have smoked during their pregnancies and would have had to deny using any type of drugs or alcohol.
 One very important limitation that the women had to abide by was that they could not have used any soy products or estrogenic compounds during and/or after their pregnancy during lactation.
 Infants had to be term babies ranging from six to nine pounds with no medical diagnoses.
 The babies, just like the mothers, could not have been given any medications to affect their growth or development as well.
 Besides formula intake being assessed at each visit and receiving a three day eating history, nursing implications were not thoroughly addressed throughout the study.
 Also, the results of this study were unable to be generalized to an entire population due to the fact that it was not stated where this study was conducted.
 It did state that 391 infants were used for this study; however there are more babies than that born within one day throughout the United States.
 There would need to have been more participants involved in this study, or it would have had to have been generalized to a certain region or ethnicity.
+This is an adequate sample size .One of the charts –table 1- does break down the percent of Caucasian versus African American.
 In general, they had done prior research before conducting this study.
 Their results were very similar to other studies that were conducted regarding neurological development.
 According to Andres et al (2012), “These results concur with 2 studies showing normal neuro-development of SF infants compared with MF infants, although actual testing results were not reported” (p.
 1136).
 All in all, the results from their study ended up confirming their hypothesis.